Apothecary

 What element is Garlic associated with?

-Garlic is associated with the Fire element and the sign of Aries, Scorpio, and resonates with the Root chakra.
+Garlic is associated with the Fire element, the signs of Aries and Scorpio, and resonates with the Root chakra.

 What planet rules Garlic?